cmm3351/SWEN-261---Fishes-E-Store-Project/docs/DesignDoc.md

 > addressed with design changes, and describe those suggested design
 > improvements._

-One design improvement that we would make to our code base if given more time would be to implement more unit tests.
-During our last Code analysis, our current coverage was only 77%.
-We have unit tests in place to check for the correct operation of every function in the API, and they all pass.
-However, for some of our features added in later Sprints, we did not have time to implement tests for other HTTP Status results or failures of functions.
-This is most likely where our lack of coverage comes from, and we would want to increase that coverage if possible.
+According to JaCoCo and SonarQube analysis, our code coverage is 97.2%.
+Given current time constraints, we believe this to be adequate for the current project because most of the uncovered lines of code are either detected branches that will never occur or menial tests that we are absolutely sure work.
+Every crucial function has been completely or nearly covered in the API with unit tests, and unecessary commented code or unused libraries have been deleted.
+Obviously, if given more time, we would work towards increasing that coverage all the way to 100%, investigating the causes of coverage failures and working through our technical debt.

-Another design improvement that we would make to our code base if given more time would be to implement more security and error handling in the API code.
+One design improvement that we would make to our code base if given more time would be to implement more security and error handling in the API code.
 In the UI, we prevented elements or buttons from displaying to users in scenarios where errors could occur.
 For example, A user cannot look at their cart or add items to their cart without being logged in, because user that is not logged in does not have an